sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/aws-ami.md

 <span class="badge badge-critical">IMPORTANT</span> AMIs are currently only available in the **us-west-2 (Oregon)** region.
 More regions are coming soon.

 For example, if you have 8,000 users with 80,000 repositories, your instance size would be **M**.
-If you have 1,000 users with 80,000 users, you should still go with size **M**.
+If you have 1,000 users with 80,000 repositories, you should still go with size **M**.

 > NOTE: AMIs are optimized for the specific set of resources provided by the instance type, please ensure you use the correct AMI for the associated EC2 instance type.
 You can [resize your EC2 instance anytime](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html), but your Sourcegraph AMI must match accordingly.
 If needed, follow the [upgrade steps](#upgrade) to switch to the correct AMI image that is optimized for your EC2 instance type.